DallasMorningNews/ardbeg/README.md

 - AWS_PUBLISH_BUCKET
 - AWS_REPO_BUCKET

-`ardbeg publish` will publish your rendered site to S3 under a key directory based on your outer project folder name prepended with the current year.
+`ardbeg publish` will upload your rendered site to S3 under a key directory based on your outer project folder name prepended with the current year.

 -----------------